Gear61/Software-Project-Ideas/Cat Pix.md

 - User accounts to save filter settings, do feed personalization, and persist favorites
 - Ability to download images
 - Share button to social media

+# Thanks
+The web mock in this spec was provided by the amazing [Luke Hovee](https://www.linkedin.com/in/luke-hovee-2433b7b4/)!
+He's working on a website that makes it easier for junior developers in particular to pick up and manage projects, which you can find [here](https://www.projects-for-devs.com/#/).